Magauiya/Saliency-Detection/README.md

 # Saliency-Detection
 Computer Vision Final project

+Detailed report and experimental results are in report.pdf file.

 The network is trained on MSRA10k dataset resized to [256, 256].
 However, for testing phase, any image size is fine.

 Dependencies: